Last updated on August 10th, 2021 at 05:05 pm

 Do you know that the date of everything you’ve shared on your timeline, page, and comments on Facebook is stored on the database of the social media giant?
 But it gives you the privilege to download it or totally remove it.

-Facebook gives you that freedom to download your archive from it, go through it, determine which you want to leave online or make decision whether to delete your account or leave it.
+Facebook gives you the freedom to download your archive from it, go through it, determine which you want to leave online or make a decision whether to delete your account or leave it.

 This history of you is what it uses to learn about you and which ads to show to you.

 This means that Facebook knows everything about you, and here is a guide on how to download your data from Facebook.

 Check the photo below to know some of the things Facebook knows about:

 When I stumbled upon this guide on CNBC written by Todd Hazelton, I immediately headed straight to Facebook and I found all my activities right there since I started using Facebook.